Steve Nichols: Profile

 Ayrton Senna's McLaren MP4/4.
 In the background is Alain Prost's McLaren MP4/3.

 After saving up enough pocket money to buy himself a go-kart to go racing around his local streets when he was 14, his parents feared he would have a bad accident with a real motor car on the streets and instead bought him a racing go-kart to drive on the local track, not realizing that Steve would actually get interested in motorsport as a result, going on to race in Formula Ford throughout America's northwest.
 And it was after seeing an article in Road & Track magazine about "Chapman's Tubeless Wonder" (the Lotus 25) in 1962, that Nichols decided he wanted to be a Formula One car designer and from then on (aged 15) he tailored his education towards mechanical engineering and achieving his goal.

-Nichols graduated from the University of Utah in 1972, and reasoning that no professional racing team would want a green, straight out of university engineer, instead he found work as a development engineer at Hercules Aerospace in Salt Lake City in 1973 where would work there for 4 years.
-While at Hercules he was part of the team that worked on stage three rockets for the Trident missiles that were used by United States Navy nuclear submarine's.
+Nichols graduated from the University of Utah in 1972, and reasoning that no professional racing team would want a green, straight out of university engineer, instead he found work as a development engineer at Hercules Aerospace in Salt Lake City in 1973 where he would work for 4 years.
+While at Hercules he was part of the team that worked on stage three rockets for the Trident missiles that were used by United States Navy nuclear submarines.
 After this, Nichols then went to work for Gabriel Shock Absorbers at the time when the company was looking to break into motorsport in the US with the USAC Indycar circuit.
-At Gabriel, Nichols worked on designing Dampers that would eventually be used by the likes of Al Unser, Parnelli Jones, Team Penske and A. J. Foyt.
+At Gabriel, Nichols worked on designing dampers that would eventually be used by the likes of Al Unser, Parnelli Jones, Team Penske and A. J. Foyt.

 In mid-1980 he moved into his ultimate goal in motorsport and joined McLaren in Formula One.
-He had worked with English designer John Barnard at Chaparral in Indy racing designing Dampers for the team, and had rang him looking for work in Formula One.
+He had worked with English designer John Barnard at Chaparral in Indy racing designing dampers for the team, and had called him looking for work in Formula One.
 At the time, Barnard had begun working with Ron Dennis at his Formula 2 team Project Four Racing while they were in the process of their merger/takeover of McLaren.
 Barnard told Nichols that they had unsuccessfully searched all over Britain for someone willing to make his then revolutionary Carbon Fibre monocoque for what would become the McLaren MP4/1.
 Nichols then suggested his old employer Hercules who had been using carbon fibre in the aerospace industry for a number of years.
 Hercules was more than willing to do the work, while also getting their name on the McLaren F1 cars as a team sponsor.